Menu

 What's happening in class

-We have been very busy in class so far this term!
+We have been very busy in class so far this school year!

 In maths, Year 1 children have been learning about Place Value and the value of every number up to 10, so they can visualise quantities in their mind's eye.